Pyak-team/Funzy-meme/README.md

 # First stage apps.

-Make auto delete vk apps on you phone
+Make auto delete vk and yandex apps on you phone